Nitronoised/Note-Box/README.md

 ### Note-Box
-Notes app that saves information in the browser's local storage.
+- Notes app that saves information in the browser's local storage.
-Gives the option to color notes
+- Gives the option to color notes
+### Bugs to fix
+- Correct the renaming algorithm